byte-glass/drainpipe/readme.md

  - counts as `reduce`: apply `reduce` to iterator with closure over the hashmap?
  - try pipeline with iterators over &str, this would require sorting out lifetimes!

+## continuation passing i.e. style 'kick-forward'

+the signature of the continuation must (?) reach all the way to the end of the computation!? this is not practical!!

 ## style 'golf'